Shalev-Lifshitz/MultiAgentVerification/README.md

 ## Run the code

-First, make sure to write the path to your project

 ### Using Example Data (No API Calls)

 The repository includes an example file `example_math_gemini-1.5-flash.zip` in `runs/` containing pre-generated BoN-MAV data for 300 questions from MATH using Gemini-1.5-Flash as the generator LLM.
 For each question, this contains 16 candidate solutions and their binary approvals from the domain-specific aspect verifiers for MATH.